exadel-inc/etoolbox-authoring-kit/docs/md/dialog-layout.md

     String field3;
 }
 ```
  Tabs declared this way are virtually "inherited" from a superclass to a descendant class.
-The following setup is pretty valid:
+The following setup is valid:

 ```java
 @Tabs({